 So I found it really strange when some people will comment on these issues.
-I had an absolutely amazing life when I was living in Sierra Leone so I really wasn’t one of the many people that migrated for a better lifestyle.
+I had an absolute amazing life when I was living in Sierra Leone so I really wasn’t one of the many people that migrated for a better lifestyle.

 I believe moving back home will have to be your own decision and only that because you know what you want.
-People will always have something else to say especially those that don’t have any intention of moving back.
+People will always have something to say especially those that don’t have any intention of moving back.

 I had fantasised about moving back to Sierra Leone the whole time of my living in the United Kingdom.